MDU-PHL/bohra/README.md

                         Path to DB for use with kraken2, if no DB present speciation will not be performed. [env var:
                         KRAKEN2_DEFAULT_DB] (default: None)
-  --pipeline {preview,sa,s,a,all}, -p {preview,sa,s,a,all}
+  --pipeline {preview,sa,all}, -p {preview,sa,all}
                         The pipeline to run.
-SNPS ('s') will call SNPs and generate phylogeny, ASSEMBLIES ('a') will generate
-                        assemblies and perform mlst and species identification using kraken2, SNPs and ASSEMBLIES ('sa' - default) will perform SNPs and ASSEMBLIES.
+Preview (--preview - default) will calculate mash-distances and a mash-tree for quick inspection of your dataset.
+SNPs and ASSEMBLIES ('sa') will perform SNPs and ASSEMBLIES.
 ALL ('all') will perform SNPS, ASSEMBLIES and ROARY for pan-genome analysis (default: preview) --assembler {shovill,skesa,spades}, -a {shovill,skesa,spades}
                         Assembler to use. (default: shovill)